John Howard: Leader of the Opposition (1995–1996)

-Prime Minister
+Prime minister

 First term

 By the time the writs were issued for the 1996 election, the Coalition had been well ahead of Labor in opinion polls for over a year.
 The consensus of most opinion polls was that Howard would be the next prime minister.

-With the support of many traditionally Labor voters—dubbed "Howard battlers"—Howard and the Liberal-National Coalition swept to power on the back of a 29-seat swing.
+With the support of some traditionally Labor voters—dubbed "Howard battlers"—Howard and the Liberal-National Coalition swept to power on the back of a 29-seat swing.
 This was the second-worst defeat of an incumbent government since Federation.
 The Coalition picked up a five per cent swing, taking 13 seats away from Labor in New South Wales, and winning all but two seats in Queensland.
 The Liberals actually won a majority in their own right with 75 seats, the most that the party had ever won.
 It was only the third time (the others being 1975 and 1977) that the main non-Labor party has been even theoretically able to govern alone since the Coalition's formation.
 Nevertheless, Howard kept the Nationals in his government.

 Howard entered office with a 45-seat majority—the second-biggest majority in Australian history, only behind Fraser's 55-seat majority in 1975.
 At the age of 56, he was sworn in as prime minister on 11 March 1996, ending a record 13 years of Coalition opposition.
 Howard departed from tradition and made his primary residence Kirribilli House in Sydney rather than The Lodge in Canberra.
 Early in the term Howard had championed significant new restrictions on gun ownership following the Port Arthur massacre in which 35 people had been shot dead.
 Achieving agreement in the face of immense opposition from within the Coalition and some State governments, was credited with significantly elevating Howard's stature as prime minister despite a backlash from core Coalition rural constituents.

 Howard's initial silence on the views of Pauline Hanson—a disendorsed Liberal Party candidate and later independent MP from the Brisbane area—was criticised in the press as an endorsement of her views.
-When Hanson had made derogatory statements about minorities, Howard not only canceled her Liberal endorsement, but declared she would not be allowed to sit as a Liberal if elected.
+When Hanson had made derogatory statements about minorities, Howard not only cancelled her Liberal endorsement, but declared she would not be allowed to sit as a Liberal if elected.
 Howard repudiated Hanson's views seven months after her maiden speech.